Adelodunpeter25/ContactFast/FORM_EXAMPLES.md

 ## Setup

 1. Add form to your website
-2. Submit once to receive activation email
+2. Submit once to test
-3. Click activation link
-4. Done!
-Future submissions arrive automatically
+3. Done!
+Your domain is automatically verified